OfficeDev/outlook-dev-docs/docs/actionable-messages/index.md

 | Exchange 2016 On-Premises Outlook on the web         | Actionable Messages are available for Office 365 only                   | No |

 ### Notes
-Actionable messages may not render correctly in Outlook for windows if you have any of the following options enabled.
+Actionable messages may not render correctly in Outlook for Windows if you have any of the following options enabled.
 -Download Headers and then Full Items
 -Download Headers or
 -On Slow Connections Download Only Headers, under Download Preferences in the Ribbon.